RED AUERBACH RE-VISITED: RED AUERBACH AND WALTER BROWN SLOW WALKS THE NBA INTO THE 21st CENTURY!

-NBA legend Red Auerbach and abolitionist John Brown had more in common than the color of their skin.
-These two white men stood up for black folks when they could not stand up for themselves.
+Red Auerbach, Walter Brown and abolitionist John Brown had more in common than their skins.
+These three men stood up for black folks when they could not stand up for themselves.

-John Brown for example, is famous for leading a small group on a raid against a federal armory in Harpers Ferry, Virginia (now West Virginia), in an attempt to start an armed slave revolt and destroy the institution of slavery (sounds like Red Auerbach to me).
+John Brown for example, is famous for leading a small group on a raid against a federal armory in Harpers Ferry, Virginia (now West Virginia), in an attempt to start an armed slave revolt and destroy the institution of slavery (sounds like Red Auerbach and Walter Brown to me).

-The wounded Brown was tried by the state of Virginia for treason and murder, and he was found guilty on November 2, 1859.
+He was tried for treason and murder, and he was found guilty on November 2, 1859.
 The 59-year-old abolitionist went to the gallows on December 2, 1859.
 Before his execution, he handed his guard a slip of paper that read, “I, John Brown, am now quite certain that the crimes of this guilty land will never be purged away but with blood.”
-It was a prophetic statement.
-Although the raid failed, it inflamed sectional tensions and raised the stakes for the 1860 presidential election.
-Brown’s raid helped make any further accommodation between North and South nearly impossible and thus became an important impetus of the Civil War.
+The massacre of school children and terrorist shooting innocent shoppers in our malls and churches make John Brown sound like a prophet.

 HBell, Red Auerbach and Earl Lloyd celebrate Black History Month